 (3) The Secretary must ensure that a quarterly report of the Civilian Secretariat is compiled for submission to the Minister within one month after the end of the previous quarter for approval before it is submitted to Parliament.

-within the ed in section (4) The Secretary may, notwithstanding this regulation, be requested at any time by the Minister or Parliament to provide interim reports, either verbally or in writing.
+(4) The Secretary may, notwithstanding this regulation, be requested at any time by • the Minister or Parliament to provide interim reports, either verbally or in writing.

 Quarterly Reports of Provincial Secretariats